Indonesia locates black boxes of crashed jet as body parts recovered

 Police asked families to provide information such as dental records and DNA samples to help identify bodies.

-The plane had 12 crew and 50 passengers on board, all Indonesians and including seven children and three babies.
+The plane had 12 crew and 50 passengers on board, all Indonesians and including 10 children.

 President Joko Widodo, speaking at the palace in Bogor, expressed “deep condolences” over the disaster and urged the public to pray the missing people could be found.